 Following the slowing of the economy with the Great Recession in 2008, investment in Downtown has slowed.
-New office and residential developments have largely been adaptive reuse of historic buildings.
-That said, investments Western expansion of Little Rock after World War II resulted in the East Village neighborhood and South Main (SOMA) in gradual disinvestment in the urban core.
-Retailers flocked have created vibrancy in those areas.
-Other notable away from Main Street to suburban shopping centers, while reinvestments include the reconstruction and expansion of the proliferation of the automobile and new office tower the Arkansas Museum of Fine Arts (AMFA), the construction construction saw the demolition of the historic urban fabric of a new Arkansas Symphony Orchestra headquarters, and for surface parking lots.
-Although attempts were made to planned expansion of Arkansas Children's Hospital. reimagine Main Street into a more modern shopping district in the 1970's, they were short-lived.
+New office and residential developments have largely been After World War II, Western expansion, along with significant adaptive reuse of historic buildings.
+That said, investments urban renewal projects which destroyed numerous buildings in the East Village neighborhood and South Main (SOMA) in the Downtown core resulted in gradual disinvestment. have created vibrancy in those areas.
+Other notable Retailers flocked away from Main Street to suburban reinvestments include the reconstruction and expansion of shopping centers, while the proliferation of the automobile the Arkansas Museum of Fine Arts (AMFA), the construction and new office tower construction saw the demolition of of a new Arkansas Symphony Orchestra headquarters, and the historic urban fabric for surface parking lots.
+Although planned expansion of Arkansas Children's Hospital. attempts were made to reimagine Main Street into a more modern shopping district in the 1970's, they were short-lived.
 Around this same time, I-630 was completed, destroying hundreds of buildings and severing neighborhoods from Downtown in the process.
 The 1980's did see reinvestment in key assets along the Arkansas River and construction of many of the tallest office buildings in the Financial Quarter.